-How to Get Computer Screen Back to Normal Size Window
+How to Get Your Computer Screen Back to a Normal Size Window

-Have you ever experienced your computer screen not working properly and you just want to get your screen back to its normal size?
+Have you ever experienced your computer screen not working properly?
 It can be quite frustrating and inconvenient, especially if you rely on your computer for work or entertainment.
-You may be wondering how do I shrink my screen back to its original size, we will explore in this article.
+If you’re wondering “how do I shrink my screen back to its normal size?”, you’ve come to the right place.
+In this article, we will explore the answer to this question.
 Additionally, we will provide you with step-by-step instructions on how to change the size of your computer screen and how to adjust your computer display size back to its normal size.

 Why is My Computer Screen Resolution Not at Normal Size?

-Before we delve into the methods to fix this issue, let’s understand why your computer screen might not be at its normal size.
+Before we delve into the methods to get your computer screen back to normal size, let’s understand why this may be happening.
 There are a few common reasons you’ve probably missed:

 Display settings have changed

 One possible reason is that the display settings on your computer have been altered.
 This could have happened unintentionally or due to a software update.
 When the display settings are changed, it can affect the size and resolution of your screen, making it appear smaller or larger than usual.